top of page

 14. Plastic Cutlery

 Always carry a set of reusable cutlery.
 It’s a simple habit that can significantly reduce your plastic footprint.
+Aesthetics and functionality aside, biting into a fork of lettuce, or having a plastic knife break in half is not exactly ideal.

 Final Thoughts